marcy326/movie-recommendation/README.md

 ## Usage
 1. Access the application in your browser.
 1. Enter the user_id and other paramters.
-1. Click the "Recommend" button to display recommended movies.
+1. Click the "Get Recommendation" button to display recommended movies.

 ## Technical Details